jake-dame/reductor/notes/MIDI.md

 Synthesizers are responsible for taking incoming midi data (from a sequencer) and producing actual audio waves.
 + These are the sound-producing entitites

+Channels are mostly for creating layered sounds and different effects past just the plain

 ## SMF Format

 Standard Midi Files (SMF) are big-endian and have a `.mid` extension.